Aristide Blank: Camarilla clashes

 Argetoianu himself was eventually replaced after proposing that the BMB merge with other credit enterprises into a single private entity supervised by the National Bank.
 As he reports, his fall was made possible by a businessmen's coalition, which included Manoilescu and "even the right honorable Aristide Blank"; the most vocal opposition came from smaller banks, which were threatened with liquidation.
 In 1932–1933, the National Bank refinanced the BMB, though the latter had to concede its shares in Discom; this operation failed to keep the enterprise afloat, and it was finally liquidated in 1936.
-According to Mourat, Blank "does not seem to have been seriously compromised" by BMB scandals, and continued to be credited by foreign investors, "keen on learning about the 'immense potential' of his rich country."
+During that interval, Béla Blank-Csillag had shot himself after losing his managerial position at Discom and returning to a bourgeois existence (that he reportedly detested).
+According to Mourat, Aristide "does not seem to have been seriously compromised" by BMB scandals, and continued to be credited by foreign investors, "keen on learning about the 'immense potential' of his rich country."
 Blank also preserved his standing in literary circles.
 He entertained and dined cultural figures, including writers Scarlat Froda and Mihail Sebastian—in his diaries, the latter refers to Blank as a "poser".
 According to Sebastian, Blank and Froda had threesomes with actress Leny Caler.
 Sebastian also claims to have had a sexual encounter with Blank's daughter Dorina, who "offered herself" to him.